blockchain/My-Wallet-V3-Frontend/README.md

 * If you entered a lower or higher amount it will show the appropriate warnings.
 * If the simulated payment was insufficient and you leave the modal window open, after 10 seconds it will add the missing funds.

-To use the mock you need to add an environment variable MOCK=1.
-Create a file `.env` with `MOCK=1` at the top.
+To use the mock create a file `.env` with `MOCK=1` at the top, restart the server and logout.

 ## Testnet